curiousbud/Nerva/CODE_OF_CONDUCT.md

 ## Our Pledge

-We as members, contributors, and maintainers of ScriptHub pledge to make participation in our project and community a harassment-free experience for everyone, regardless of:
+We as members, contributors, and maintainers of Nerva pledge to make participation in our project and community a harassment-free experience for everyone, regardless of:

 - Age
 - Body size